-Terms Description "UCL", "Unihealth", Unless the context otherwise requires, refers to "Unihealth Consultancy Limited", (formerly known as Unihealth Consultancy Private Limited) a Company originally incorporated under the Companies Act, 1956 vide a 1 2 Certificate of Incorporation issued by the Registrar of Companies, Mumbai.
+Terms Description "UCL", "Unihealth", Unless the context otherwise requires, refers to "Unihealth Consultancy "our Company", Limited", (formerly known as Unihealth Consultancy Private Limited) a "we", "us", "our", Company originally incorporated under the Companies Act, 1956 vide a "the Company", "the Certificate of Incorporation issued by the Registrar of Companies, Mumbai.
 Issuer Company" or "the Issuer" "we", "us" and "our" Unless the context otherwise indicates or implies, refers to our Company. "you", "your" or Prospective investors in this Issue. "yours" Our Promoters The Promoters of our Company, namely, Dr. Anurag Shah and Dr. Akshay Parmar.
-Promoter Group Such persons, entities and companies constituting our Promoters Group pursuant to Regulation 2(1)(pp) of the SEBI (ICDR) Regulations as disclosed in the Chapter titled "Our Promoters and Promoter Group" on page 146 of this Draft Red Herring Prospectus.
+Promoter Group Such persons, entities and companies constituting our Promoters Group pursuant to Regulation 2(1)(pp) of the SEBI (ICDR) Regulations as disclosed in the Chapter titled "Our Promoters and Promoter Group" on page 153 of this Prospectus.